AbhijithNaagarjuna/reportingtool/README.md

 # reportingtool
 Basic Reporting tool for Queries

+PYTHON VERSION 2.7

+DEPENDENCIES :
+import psycopg2
+import numpy as np
+import re
+from datetime import datetime

 STEPS TO RUN IT :
 Step 1 : Bring the virtual machine online (with vagrant up).
 Then log into it with vagrant ssh.
 Step 2 : cd into the vagrant
-Step 3 : Connect to the new database by running the following command Step 4 : Execute the below view tables
+Step 3 : Connect to the new database by running the following command psql -d news -f newsdata.sql Step 4 : Execute the below view tables
 Step 5 : Execute the python solution.py